 In the Historic Sanctuary of Machu Picchu: Wakanki (Masdevalia vetchiana), wiñaywayna is “always young” (Epidendrum secundum).

-A typical inhabitant of the Andes, the South American camelid has been, for about 6,000 years, a source of food, shelter, and help for the Peruvian man.
+A typical inhabitant of the Andes, the South American camelid has been a source of food, shelter, and help for the Peruvian man for about 6,000 years.

-Peru south is the best-known Peruvian bird-watching route; it Includes the Colca Canyon, Lake Titicaca, Cusco, Machu Picchu, Abra Málaga, the Manu, and Tambopata, to name a few.
+Peru south is the best-known Peruvian bird-watching route.
+It includes the Colca Canyon, Lake Titicaca, Cusco, Machu Picchu, Abra Málaga, the Manu, and Tambopata, to name a few.
 Infrastructure and comfort are outstanding.
-Among the main birds we can find here are Polylepis forest specialists, Macaw-licks, Hummingbird feeders, Titicaca Grebe, and many more.
+Among the main birds we can find here are Polylepis forest specialists, Macaw-licks, Hummingbird feeders, Titicaca grebes, and many more.

 Yet, there is more to discover in southern Peru.
 Apurímac, with the Ampay Forest and the nearby forests Polylepis, becomes a fascinating point to finish the circuit.